 The album also attempts to further “right” some of the liberties taken by Alan Douglas forty some years earlier.
 Along with a longer excerpt of “Easy Blues”, last heard on Nine To The Universe, “Somewhere” is rescued somewhat from Crash Landing, in a take featuring Stephen Stills on bass.
 (That album’s title track also appears in a different but unaltered take, while what used to be known as “Captain Coconut” is added as a bonus on the Target stores edition of the album, in all of its twenty-minute splendor.)
 “Hey Gypsy Boy” was first heard on Midnight Lightning, supposedly recorded the same day as “Let Me Move You”; while funky and fiery, it’s basically a showcase for vocalist/saxophonist Lonnie Youngblood, and therefore belongs on a collection of Hendrix session work.
 Similarly, “Mojo Man” is a completed track by sometime backup singer Arthur Allen to which Jimi added a lead part.

-The Estate stated that People, Hell And Angels will be their final archival release of studio material; since then they’ve only authorized a reissue of The Cry Of Love and the first official CD of Rainbow Bridge.
-(For the student seeking to dig deeper, there are plenty of official live releases, always with the chance of more.)
+The Estate stated that People, Hell And Angels would be their final archival release of studio material; time would prove it wasn’t.
 We can recommend it as a worthy installment, along with most of the studio releases of the last two decades, but that doesn’t excuse the anachronistic cover art.
 Really, a pile of songs from 1969 and the best they could do was a shot from two years earlier?

 Jimi Hendrix People, Hell And Angels (2013)—3